rbhachu/smartbrain-frontend-jwt/README.md

 ## Configuration
-<p>There is a settings file in the root of the project folder called '.env' which is also know as the Enviromental Variables file.
+<p>There is a settings file in the root of the project folder called '.env' which is also know as the Environmental Variables file.
 <br><br>
-Using this file you can control how you want the app to run; Remoteley or Locally.
+Using this file you can control how you want the app to run; Remotely or Locally.
 <br><br>
 To run the app Remotely, overwrite the current values in the .env file with the following values;
 <br>